Dictionary

 ‘Priest’ comes from the Greek word for ‘elder’.
 Priests in the Church in Wales are those authorised specifically to proclaim forgiveness of sins, preside at the Eucharist and bless God’s people, as well as other responsibilities.

-Home About us Work with Us
+Home About us Jobs

 Church in Wales Vacancies